apache/samza/docs/startup/quick-start/versioned/beam.md

 ...
 {% endhighlight %}

-Feel free to play with other examples in the project or write your own.
+For more examples and how to deploy your job in local, standalone and Yarn cluster, you can look at the [code examples](/startup/code-examples/{{site.version}}/beam.html).
 Please don't hesitate to [reach out](https://samza.apache.org/community/contact-us.html) if you encounter any issues.